-Here are the best flours for your specific needs.
+Here are the best flours for your specific baking needs.

 Best Overall: King Arthur Organic Unbleached All-Purpose Flour

 This flour just hits a lot of checkboxes, both in terms of ethical, conscious consumerism and material quality.
 Employee-owned?
 Check.
 Organic?
 Check.
 Minimally treated?
 Diligently sourced?
 American to its core?
 Service-oriented?
 All yesses.
 As for performance, the brand prides itself on having a precisely calibrated, right-in-the-middle formula (that feeds the whole family, including the furry ones), which means that every bag in every batch will have the same exact 11.7 percent protein content and same soft and hard wheat proportion.
 This, in turn, means that your perfected recipe will never go awry as long as you stay loyal.
 Consistency, thine name is King Arthur All-Purpose, a flour that truly lives up to its multitasking claim.